rschristopher/rschristopher.github.io/src/criticisms/mining-zero-sum.md

 ## The tower of good intentions

-Most worrisome of all, is not the bad actors, but the good-intentioned and honest actors.
+Most worrisome of all, is not the bad actors, but the good-intentioned and honest miners.
-Such honest and good-intentioned miners would not break consensus rules but for their own survival might ally into a monopoly and
+Honest and good-intentioned miners would not break consensus rules but for their own survival might ally into a monopoly and